-Zeynep Ton is an adjunct associate professor in the operations management group at MIT Sloan School of Management and president of the nonprofit Good Jobs Institute.
+Zeynep Ton is a professor of the practice in the operations management group at MIT Sloan School of Management and president of the nonprofit Good Jobs Institute.
 Before MIT Sloan, she spent seven years on the faculty at Harvard Business School.

 Zeynep’s research explores how organizations can design and manage their operations in a way that satisfies employees, customers, and investors simultaneously.
 In 2014, Zeynep published her findings in a book, The Good Jobs Strategy: How the Smartest Companies Invest in Employees to Lower Costs and Boost Profits.
 The book draws on 15 years of research to show that the key to offering good jobs to employees, great service to customers, and superior returns to investors is combining investment in employees with specific operational choices that increase employees’ productivity, contribution, and motivation.

 After her book was released, retail leaders started reaching out to Zeynep to understand how to implement the Good Jobs Strategy in their organizations, or to describe how they were already adopting the strategy.
 Zeynep cofounded the nonprofit Good Jobs Institute to help them transform through assessments, workshops and longer term partnerships.

 Zeynep’s research has been published in managerial and scholarly journals including Harvard Business Review, California Management Review, and Organization Science.
 She also wrote several Harvard Business School cases.
 Her work has been featured widely in the media, including The Atlantic, The New Yorker, The Washington Post, The New York Times, PBS, and NPR.